 Normal retirement age.
 The age at which a person may first become entitled to unreduced retirement benefits.
-Currently age 65, but scheduled under present law to increase gradually to 67 for persons reaching that age in 2027 or later.
+Currently age 65, but scheduled under present law to increase gradually to 67 for persons reaching that age in 2027 or later, beginning with an increase to 65 years and 2 months for persons reaching age 65 in 2003.